-We rated the practice and all of the population groups as good for providing effective services overall.
+When we inspected the practice on 19 July 2018, the practice and all of the population groups were still rated good for providing effective services

 Effective needs assessment, care and treatment

 The practice had systems to keep clinicians up to date with current evidence-based practice.
 We saw that clinicians assessed needs and delivered care and treatment in line with current legislation, standards and guidance supported by clear clinical pathways and protocols.